aertslab/ctxcore/README.rst

 Quickstart
 ==========

-pycisTarget_core is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.
+ctxcore is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.

 .. code-block:: console

-    $ pip install pycistarget_core
+    $ pip install ctxcore

-After installing pycisTarget_core you can use it like any other Python module.
+After installing ctxcore you can use it like any other Python module.

 Here is a simple example:

 .. code-block:: python

-    import pycistarget_core
+    import ctxcore
     # Fill this section in with the common use-case.

-The `API Reference <http://pycistarget_core.readthedocs.io>`_ provides API-level documentation.
+The `API Reference <http://ctxcore.readthedocs.io>`_ provides API-level documentation.